ThomasMaul/FileTransfer_Class/Documentation/Classes/FileTransfer_GDrive.md

 #### Description

-The cs.FileTransfer_Dropbox.new() function creates and returns an object allow to access a Dropbox account for file transfer operations, such as upload or download a document, get directory, as well as create and delete a directory or rename, delete or remove a document.
+The cs.FileTransfer_GDrive.new() function creates and returns an object allow to access a GDrive account for file transfer operations, such as upload or download a document, get directory, as well as create and delete a directory or rename, delete or remove a document.

-Internally the class uses dbxcli to access the file server.
+Internally the class uses gdrive to access the file server.

 ```4D
 var $ftp : cs.FileTransfer
-$ftp:=cs.FileTransfer_Dropbox.new()
+$ftp:=cs.FileTransfer_Gdrive.new()
 ```

 ## File transfer commands